Aaron-Gp/HeartSoundDenoising/README.md

 `test.pkl` is a [16310, 1, 2500] pytorch tensor.

+> the data above is only resampled to 1kHz (each 2.5s) and without other processing.

 `splits.pkl` is a list, which contains 5-fold index as tuples.
 Each fold (tuple) has two ndarray elements, where the first shape is (52194,) and the second shape is (13049,).

 ## Reference